Wilmington Railroad Museum

 A train consisting of 31 locomotives and 1563 cars was placed on 1000 feet of track in the Convention Center's main exhibit hall.
 At about 925.55 feet long, this train traveled continuously for 750 feet to surpass the record set by Miniatur Wunderland in Hamburg, Germany in 2008.
 The World Record Run was witnessed and documented in order to be included among other achievements listed by Guinness World Records.

-Our brick walk containing over 175 dedications to supporters of the Museum.
+Our brick walk containing over 200 dedications to supporters of the Museum.
 Each is custom inscribed with donor's message and is part of the effort to improve the Museum's programs and services.
-Now leading to the caboose, our aim is to extend the walk to the 1855 station bell, one of the oldest artifacts in the Museum's collection.
+The walk winds around the end of the caboose and leads to the 1855 station bell, one of the oldest artifacts in the Museum's collection.
 To commemorate your support or recognize someone, call 910-763-2634 to find out how to add your own brick.

 Stained Glass Locomotive